ErickAnderson/ErickAnderson/README.md

 - 👋 Hi, I’m @ErickAnderson
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS 19
 - 💞️ I’m looking to collaborate on Web Apps
-- 📫 How to reach me Linkedin page
+- 📫 How to reach me LinkedIn page

 <!---
 ErickAnderson/ErickAnderson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.